Blue Water High

 Blue Water High is an Australian television drama series, broadcast by the Australian Broadcasting Corporation on ABC1 and on Austar/Foxtel Nickelodeon channel in Australia and on various channels in many other countries.
 Each season follows the lives of a young group of students at Solar Blue, a high-performance surf academy where several lucky 16-year-olds are selected for a 12-month-long surfing program at Bilgola Beach, Sydney.

-There are three series in Blue Water High.
-The first two series were screened in 2005 and 2006 and the producers did not intend to create a third and final series.
-However, due to popular demand by fans, they relented and made one more series with only Kate Bell returning in a main role.
-Series three ended with the closure of Solar Blue because of a lack of funding, indicating that the show would most likely not continue.
+There are three seasons in Blue Water High.
+The first two seasons aired in 2005 and 2006 and the producers did not intend to create a third and final season.
+However, due to popular demand by fans, they relented and made one more season with only Kate Bell returning in a main role.
+Season 3 ended with the closure of Solar Blue because of a lack of funding, indicating that the show would most likely not continue.

 Plot summary

-Series one
+Season 1

-The first series consisted of twenty-six episodes.
-It starred Adam Saunders as Heath, the relaxed joker who struggles with school; Tahyna Tozzi as Perri, resident glamour queen from the Gold Coast; Sophie Luck as Fly, the youngest; Kate Bell as Bec, the local; Khan Chittenden as Edge, the aggressive and competitive teenager; Chris Foy as Matt, the generic 'smart guy' and Mara Scherzinger as Anna, a famous German Kiteboarder.
+The first season consisted of twenty-six episodes.
+It starred Adam Saunders as Heath (the relaxed joker who struggles with school), Tahyna Tozzi as Perri (resident glamour queen from the Gold Coast), Sophie Luck as Fly (the youngest), Kate Bell as Bec (the local), Khan Chittenden as Edge (the aggressive and competitive teenager), Chris Foy as Matt (the generic 'smart guy') and Mara Scherzinger as Anna (a famous German kiteboarder).
 At the end of the year, two of them (one girl and one boy) get a wild card spot on the pro-circuit tour.
-The first series was released on DVD in 4 volumes, though fans are strongly urging for a complete re-release featuring the entire season in one package, as was later done with Series Two.
+The first season was released on DVD in 4 volumes, though fans are strongly urging for a complete re-release featuring the entire season in one package, as was later done with season 2.
 Sophie Luck won the 2005 Australian Film Institute Award for Best Young Actor for her role in the series.
-The winners for series one were Fly and Edge.
+The winners for season 1 were Fly and Edge.

-Series two
+Season 2

-Filming of a second series began in early January 2006 in Sydney, with a revised cast, which included Sophie Luck who was back as Fly, Adam Saunders as Heath, who leaves in episode six and Trent Dalzell as Corey, Ryan Corr as Eric, Lesley Anne Mitchell as Brooke, Taryn Marler as Rachel, Gabrielle Scollay as Amy, and James Sorensen as Mike.
+Filming of a second season began in early January 2006 in Sydney, with a revised cast, which included Sophie Luck (who was back as Fly), Adam Saunders as Heath (who leaves in episode six) and Trent Dalzell as Corey, Ryan Corr as Eric, Lesley Anne Mitchell as Brooke, Taryn Marler as Rachel, Gabrielle Scollay as Amy, and James Sorensen as Mike.
 It premiered on 28 June 2006.
-Sophie Luck, Adam Saunders, Kate Bell, Chris Foy, Tahyna Tozzi, Nadine Garner and Khan Chittenden have all reappeared in the second series in various episodes.
-The winners of Series Two were Brooke and Eric.
+Sophie Luck, Adam Saunders, Kate Bell, Chris Foy, Tahyna Tozzi, Nadine Garner and Khan Chittenden have all reappeared in the second season in various episodes.
+The winners of season 2 were Brooke and Eric.

-The complete second series was released on DVD in Australia on 1 October 2007.
+The complete second season was released on DVD in Australia on 1 October 2007.